Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/educates/workshop/content/07-profiles/index.md

         excludedKeys: []
         name: carvel-package-installer.tanzu.vmware.com
 ```
-As you can see, we use again the workshop session name for the name of the *Profile*.
+As you can see, the name of the *Profile* is again based on the workshop session.

-The only defined required *Capability* is the **Container App**, which is the only one available on our workload cluster.
+The only defined required *Capabilities* are **Container App** and **Package Management**.
+The **Container App** *Capability* is the only one we added to our cluster group.
+The **Package Management** *Capability* was automatically installed on the cluster when we attached it.
+To be able to use the APIs of those *Capabilities* in a *Space* it's important to define them in the *Profile*.
+Otherwise, it's for example not possible to add a Carvel Package resource for an application to the *Space* even if those CRDs are installed on the target cluster.

 In addition, there is the **Carvel package installer *Trait*** configured, which is required to deploy an application as a [kapp-controller Package](https://carvel.dev/kapp-controller/docs/v0.50.x/packaging/#overview) - the default for Tanzu Application Platform.
 As a reminder, *Traits* are collections of Kubernetes resources that are deployed into *Spaces* when they are created and usually rely on `Capabilities` available in the cluster.